jnicol/tweet-php/README.md

 ## Usage

-To interact with Twitter's API you will need to create an API KEY, which you can create at: https://dev.twitter.com/apps
+To interact with Twitter's API you will need an API KEY, which you can create at: https://dev.twitter.com/apps

 After creating your API Key you will need to take note of following values: "Consumer key", "Consumer secret", "Access token", "Access token secret"